What Is a Spinal Shock? Symptoms, Causes and How Long it Lasts

 All patients of spinal cord injury, and spinal shock, will experience it differently.
 Although there are general symptoms (such as those listed previously), you cannot predict the kind of reaction an individual’s body will take following a spinal cord injury.

 Consequently, treatment for spinal shock tends to focus on treating the spinal cord injury as a whole.
 In the immediate aftermath of a spinal cord injury, treatment may include:

 - Surgery to remove bone fragments or items lodged in the spinal cord.

 - Various brain and spinal cord imaging tests, as well as functional tests such as assessments of reflexes, cognition, and motor skills.

 - Planning for release to a rehabilitation facility.

 - Mental health counseling.

-Spinal shock follows a predictable, stereotypical patterns, and no specific treatment is necessary.
-The presence of spinal shock, however, suggests a serious spinal cord injury -- though the severity of the spinal shock is not a good gauge for either the severity of or the prognosis for the spinal cord injury.
+Spinal shock tends to follow predictable patterns — though no specific treatment is deemed necessary above others.
+The presence of spinal shock, however, suggests a serious spinal cord injury.
+Yet, it should be noted that the severity of the spinal shock is not a good gauge for either the severity or the prognosis of the spinal cord injury.

 Spinal cord injuries tend to change over time.
 The more severely compressed the spinal cord is, the less likely full recovery will be.
 If the spinal cord is severed, full recovery is extremely unlikely.
 The location of the injury is also a good indicator of prognosis.
 The lower the injury is, the less severe the mobility and other impairments will be.